 Personal loans rates and credit card debt consolidation

 The classic sources of debt consolidation loans are secured loans, such as home equity loans and mortgage refinances.
-However, personal loans have become an increasingly popular method to pay off credit card debt.
-This is because personal loans are easier to qualify for but that is only part of the story.
+However, personal loans with low interest rates

 Since 2010, the personal loans sector has seen a sharp increase in the number of lenders and significant shifts in the market share of unsecured installment loan balances.